 Does your pet dog’s skin get dry and their coat loses its shimmer during winters?

 If yes, you have come to the right place for an answer.
 Winters can be harsh to your dog’s skin.
-Cold weather and low humidity can lead to dry, flaky and itchy skin in your dog.
+Cold weather and low humidity can lead to dry, flaky, and itchy skin in your dog.
 Similar to your skin, your dog’s skin also needs proper nourishment and additional care.
-Here are some tips to take care of your dog’s skin and coat during the winter season:

 1. Use only dog shampoo but in moderation